suomitek/suomitek-appboard/docs/user/getting-started.md

 helm install suomitek-appboard --namespace suomitek-appboard chartmuseum/suomitek-appboard --set useHelm3=true
 ```

-For detailed information on installing, configuring and upgrading Kubeapps, checkout the [chart README](../../chart/suomitek-appboard/README.md).
+For detailed information on installing, configuring and upgrading Suomitek-appboard, checkout the [chart README](../../chart/suomitek-appboard/README.md).

-The above commands will deploy Kubeapps into the `suomitek-appboard` namespace in your cluster.
+The above commands will deploy Suomitek-appboard into the `suomitek-appboard` namespace in your cluster.
 It may take a few minutes to execute.
-Once it has been deployed and the Kubeapps pods are running, continue to step 2.
+Once it has been deployed and the Suomitek-appboard pods are running, continue to step 2.

 ## Step 2: Create a Kubernetes API token

-For trying out Kubeapps, access to the Dashboard requires a Kubernetes API token to authenticate with the Kubernetes API server as shown below, but for any real installation of Kubeapps you should instead [configure an OAuth2/OIDC provider](using-an-OIDC-provider.md).
+For trying out Suomitek-appboard, access to the Dashboard requires a Kubernetes API token to authenticate with the Kubernetes API server as shown below, but for any real installation of Suomitek-appboard you should instead [configure an OAuth2/OIDC provider](using-an-OIDC-provider.md).

 ```bash
 kubectl create serviceaccount suomitek-appboard-operator kubectl create clusterrolebinding suomitek-appboard-operator --clusterrole=cluster-admin --serviceaccount=default:suomitek-appboard-operator
 ```

-> **NOTE** It's not recommended to create `cluster-admin` users for Kubeapps production usage.
+> **NOTE** It's not recommended to create `cluster-admin` users for Suomitek-appboard production usage.
 Please refer to the [Access Control](/docs/user/access-control.md) documentation to configure fine-grained access control for users.

 To retrieve the token,